-10 Advances, deposits and other receivables 2024 2023
+10 Prepayments, deposits and other receivables 2025 2024

-Prepayments 150,157 157,563
+Prepayments 126,440 150,157

 Guarantee deposits 164,500 164,500

-Staff loans and advances - 4,636

-Advance to supplier - 170,669

-à.
-VAT receivables - net - 187,544

-Other receivables 35,911 16,296
+Other receivables 66,382 35,911

-350,568 701,208
+357,322 350,568

-11 Related party transactions
+11 Related party balances and transactions

 The Entity enters into transactions with other entities that fall within the definition of a related party as contained in IAS 24, Related Party Disclosures.
+Such balances and transactions are in the normal course of business and at terms that correspond to those on normal arms-length transactions with third parties.
 Related parties comprise entities under common ownership and/or common management and control; their partners and key management personnel.